 Now part of the EU, visa requirements for Croatia have fallen into line with the rest of the union.
 Read on below for the current visa regulations, as well as some relatively recent changes.

 Even prior to EU entry, foreign visitors did not normally require visas to enter Croatia.
 Citizens of the the U.K., EU countries, the U.S., Canada, Australia and New Zealand did not (and do not) need visas to visit Croatia.
 Visitors can visit Croatia for up to 90 days in any 180 day period.

 For other countries, please check the Croatian Ministry of Foreign Affairs‘ website for visa requirements for Croatia.
-If you do need a visa, please contact the Croatian Embassy in your country (also detailed on the Ministry of Foreign Affairs’ website) for more information on how to obtain a visa.
+If you do need a visa, please contact the Croatian Embassy in your country for more information.
+(There is a list of Embassies on on the Ministry of Foreign Affairs’ website.)

 It is possible to start the process of applying for a Croatian visa online at crovisa.mvep.hr; however, the application form needs to be printed off an submitted at an Embassy/Consulate or visa centre.